-The Ethics Office was created in 2009 as an independent office to assist the Commissioner-General in fostering an ethical environment, whereby all employees can observe and perform their functions with the highest standards of integrity, as required by the Charter of the UN, the Standards of Conduct for the International Civil Service, the Area and International Staff Rules and Regulations and UNRWA Ethics Handbook (link to document).
+The Ethics Office was created in 2009 as an independent office to assist the Commissioner-General in fostering an ethical environment, whereby all staff and personnel can observe and perform their functions with the highest standards of integrity, as required by the Charter of the UN, the Standards of Conduct for the International Civil Service, the Area and International Staff Rules and Regulations and UNRWA’s code of ethics .

-The Ethics Office aims to foster a secure, confidential environment, where all UNRWA employees feel free to consult on ethical issues and/or dilemmas they may face while performing their duties, as well as speak up without fear of retaliation.
-The Ethics Office fulfils this mission by providing services to management and individual staff members in the following five areas:
+The Ethics Office aims to foster a secure, confidential environment, where all UNRWA staff and personnel feel free to consult on ethical issues and/or dilemmas they may face while performing their duties, as well as speak up without fear of retaliation.
+The Ethics Office fulfils this mission by providing services to management and individual staff members in the following six areas:

 Confidential ethics advice and guidance:

-Providing practical ethics advice to UNRWA employees is one of the most critical areas of work for the Ethics Office.
-This includes a broad range of issues, including conflicts of interest, engagement in outside activities, prohibited conduct (harassment, including sexual harassment and abuse of power), workplace issues and other employment-related concerns.
+Providing practical ethics advice to UNRWA staff and personnel is one of the most critical areas of work for the Ethics Office.
+This includes a broad range of issues, including conflicts of interest, engagement in outside activities, prohibited conduct (harassment, including sexual harassment, discrimination, and abuse of power), workplace issues and other employment-related concerns.

 Financial and outside interest disclosure: